-You spent a fortune on a sparkly new website.
+You spent a fortune on a sparkly new website for your Fire and Security company.
 It looks fantastic.
 But you’re not getting the new customers you were expecting.
 Hey, you’re not even showing up on Google!

 It’s beginning to look like it was an expensive mistake!